-A visit to the Magic Garden requires a palace admission ticket to ensure we can meet capacity reductions for social distancing guidelines.
+A visit to the Magic Garden requires a palace admission ticket to ensure we can meet capacity guidelines safely.
 Palace admission prices are available on our Tickets and Prices page.

 The most cost-effective way for families to enjoy the Magic Garden throughout the year is to upgrade to our family membership scheme, which offers unlimited entry to all of our sites, including the Magic Garden.
-By issuing tickets to younger children we can also keep a better record of the numbers of people in the garden at any time and hope to manage numbers more effectively.
+By issuing tickets to younger children we can also keep a better record of the numbers of people in the garden at any time and manage numbers safely.

 A palace ticket enables everyone to enjoy everything the palace and gardens have to offer.
 The ticket allows unlimited entry on the day of your visit to all paying areas including the Magic Garden, and the opportunity to enjoy the daily programme which takes place throughout the palace.
 We recognise different areas of the whole site appeal to different age groups and our ticketing aims to reflect this.

 As a valued member, you will not incur extra costs if you bring children under 5 years to the Magic Garden, but we would like to capture the details of all children living at your address who you wish to be included in your membership.
 This will enable the membership team to contact you about family activities and events at all our sites.
 Upon renewing your membership, please provide us with the names and dates of birth of all children you wish to bring.